 O all-blessed, immaculate Virgin, ornament and glory of Mount Carmel, thou who dost look with most gracious countenance on those who have been clothed with thy venerable livery, look kindly also on me and take me under the mantle of thy maternal protection.
 Strengthen my weakness with thy might; enlighten the darkness of my heart with thy wisdom; increase in me faith, hope and charity.
-So adorn my souls with graces and virtues that it may always be dear to thy divine Son and thee.
+So adorn my soul with graces and virtues that it may always be dear to thy divine Son and thee.
 Assist me during life, comfort me in death with thy most sweet presence, and present me as thy child and faithful servant to the most Holy Trinity, that I may be enabled to praise and extol thee in heaven forever.
 Amen.

 (This prayer is followed by the Hail Mary (3 times) and the Glory Be.)

 The Carmelite order began in Mount Carmel in Palestine in the 12th century.
 It moved to Europe in response to persecution from Muslims in that region.
 Although the Carmelites soon flourished in England and Europe, in part under St. Simon’s leadership, the order still faced internal dissension as well as opposition from the secular clergy.

 St. Simon prayerfully appealed to our Lady of Mount Carmel for help.
 In response she gave him the scapular promise mentioned above and instructed him to seek papal assistance for the order.
 Pope Innocent IV issued a letter of protection for the Carmelites from the Holy See in January 1252.